VoiceXD made building chatbots easy. Debugging them was still painful.

 VoiceXD is a collaborative platform that allows teams to build, test, and publish conversational AI agents (chatbots) without writing code.

-While VoiceXD made building chatbots easy, debugging them was painful.
-When a bot failed in testing, designers had to scroll through endless, unstructured chat logs or parse complex JSON payloads to understand what went wrong.
-They lacked the tools to identify why a conversation broke down or how to fix it and there was no easy way to visualize the logic behind the bot's responses.
+When a bot failed in testing, designers had to scroll through long, unstructured chat logs or parse complex JSON payloads to understand what went wrong.
+There was no tool to identify why a conversation broke down, no guidance on how to fix it, and no way to visualize the logic behind the bot's responses.

-To position VoiceXD as an enterprise-grade platform, we needed to move beyond creation tools and build a feature that would turn raw conversation data into actionable insights, utilizing the (then-new) capabilities of Large Language Models (LLMs).
+To position VoiceXD as an enterprise-grade platform, we needed to move beyond creation tools and turn raw conversation data into actionable insights, using the (then-new) capabilities of Large Language Models (LLMs).

 My core objectives were to:

-- Enable AI-Powered Debugging: Leverage AI to pinpoint where conversations broke down and provide actionable insights.
+- Enable AI-powered debugging: Use AI to pinpoint where conversations broke down and provide actionable insights.

 Discovery and Insights

-I conducted a competitive audit of platforms in the conversation design space, talked to our early users and partnered with our internal Subject Matter Experts (SMEs) in Conversation Design to audit their existing workflows for debugging.
+I conducted a competitive audit of platforms in the conversation design space, talked to our early users, and partnered with our internal Subject Matter Experts in Conversation Design to audit their existing debugging workflows.

-I identified that users traverse two distinct mental modes when reviewing transcripts:
+The clearest finding: users traverse two distinct mental modes when reviewing transcripts.

 -